In the Midst of Midsummer: Traditions and Tales

-However during the rise of the Christian era, they also wanted to continue to celebrate the solstice, but with a more religious bent.
-Midsummer became an official celebration of the birth of John the Baptist, and is always celebrated on June 24th, six months from Christmas.
+However during the rise of the Christian era, celebrations became more religious in nature.
+Midsummer became an official celebration of the birth of John the Baptist, and is always celebrated on June 24th, six months from Christmas, which is when it is believed that John the Baptist was born.
+The Feast of St. John became the prevalent feast day in late June.
 It is also one of the four "quarter" days: Lady Day (March 25th), Midsummer or the Feast of St. John (June 24th), Michelmas (September 29th) and Christmas Day (December 25th).

 Since Midsummer falls during the season of the year with the most sunlight, enjoying every moment is a big part of the tradition.
 Often a felled tree is used as a maypole and decorated with ribbons and flowers.
 Dancing around the maypole to mark the dawn, midday, and dusk is one way to celebrate the sun's movements across the sky.

 As dusk begins to settle in, a bonfire is an absolutely necessary part of the evening's festivities.
 It is believe that fairies, trolls, changelings and goblins, move freely in the human world during midsummer.
 A bonfire is built high and bright to keep the mystical world at bay.
 This year we discovered these magic firesticks that add a bit of colorful enchantment to the evening.
 These white cotton nightgowns are the perfect thing for dancing around the fire.